Zotolok/Big-Data/Acadamic Projects/Folder 2 (Knowledge Comparison)/README.md

 ### "Avance 2 Evidencia (Parte II) - Big Data"

-Besides the knowledge acquired in "comentariosPython", I could say I learned and practiced the following topics:
+Besides the knowledge acquired in "comentariosPython", I could say I learned and practiced the following topics... / Además del conocimiento adquirido en "comentarioPython", Puedo decir que aprendí y practiqué los siguientes temas...

 - How to import and use libraries like math and pandas / Importar librerías como la de *math* o *pandas*
 - I learned more about other fuctions like... / Aprendí más acerca de funciones como...